haarts/bitcoin_bip32/README.md

 An implementation of the [BIP32 spec] for Hierarchical Deterministic Bitcoin addresses.
 No [superimposing wallet structure] has been defined.

-## Example
+## Examples

-You can use this library in two primary ways; one with a serialized public or private HD key.
-Or with a hex encoded seed.
+You can use this library in two ways; one with a serialized public or private HD key or with a hex encoded seed.

 Look at the tests to see more elaborate uses.